-- Educating the public about the need of the stormwater utility and the collaborative effort needed from everyone in the City to improve stormwater quality within the City. - Training, on an as-needed basis, for City employees regarding illicit discharges. - Meeting, as-needed, with businesses and the general public about the hazards associated with illicit discharges and improper disposal of waste. - Distribute illicit discharge information to target audiences through individual meetings.
+- Educating the public about the need of the stormwater utility and the collaborative effort needed from everyone in the City to improve stormwater quality within the City. - Meeting, as needed, with businesses and the general public about the hazards associated with illicit discharges and improper disposal of waste. - Distribute illicit discharge information to target audiences through individual meetings. - Continue to track and maintain records of public education and outreach activities.

-- Continue to track and maintain records of public education and outreach activities. - The City is utilizing feedback received from the previous education survey to determine how to educate the public regarding stormwater. - In cooperation with the Lake Sawyer Park Foundation, educational signs on the importance of water quality were posted in the Lake Sawyer Regional Park. - Education efforts will focus on the following areas: - Yard care. - Focus on fertilizers and determining what types of fertilizers would work best in a yard (focus on free soils reports offered by the King Conservation District). - Pet waste - Focus on cleaning up after pets everywhere (most respondents only focused on cleaning up after pets on personal property). - Education on the impacts of pet waste on waterways. - Septic systems. - Determining when to have septic systems inspected/maintained. - Dangers of a failing septic system. - How to obtain asbuilt information for septic systems (King County records). - Spills and discharges. - How to report spills and discharges.
+- The City is utilizing feedback received from the previous education survey to determine how to educate the public regarding stormwater. - In cooperation with the Lake Sawyer Park Foundation, educational signs on the importance of water quality were posted in the Lake Sawyer Regional Park. - Education efforts for behavioral change will focus on the following areas: - Yard care. - Focus on fertilizers and determining what types of fertilizers would work best in a yard (focus on free soils reports offered by the King Conservation District). - Pet waste - Focus on cleaning up after pets everywhere (most respondents only focused on cleaning up after pets on personal property). - Education on the impacts of pet waste on waterways. - Septic systems. - Determining when to have septic systems inspected/maintained. - Dangers of a failing septic system. - How to obtain as-built information for septic systems (King County records). - Spills and discharges. - How to report spills and discharges.